grafana/grafana/README.md

 ### Datasource and dashboard provisioning

-[Here](https://github.com/grafana/grafana/tree/master/devenv) you can find helpful scripts and docker-compose setup that will populate your dev environment for quicker testing end experimenting.
+[Here](https://github.com/grafana/grafana/tree/master/devenv) you can find helpful scripts and docker-compose setup that will populate your dev environment for quicker testing and experimenting.

 ## Contribute